Computer and Information Sciences

-The Department of Computer and Information Sciences is a small but growing academic unit.
-The CIS Department prides itself in its diverse student body, faculty, and staff.
-The Department currently has about eighty CS and IT undergraduate majors, eight full-time faculty members, and one lecturer, a senior secretary, and a laboratory coordinator/system administrator.
+Computer and Information Sciences is a small but growing academic unit.
+CIS prides itself in its diverse student body, faculty, and staff.
+The program currently has about eighty CS and IT undergraduate majors, eight full-time faculty members, and one lecturer, a senior secretary, and a laboratory coordinator/system administrator.
 There are three smart instructional classrooms, a smart equipped student computer laboratory, and a smart equipped collaborative learning space.
-The Department houses six research laboratories and has invested in hiring young energetic faculty rooted in computer science but with strong research interests in various interdisciplinary areas as well as cyber security.
+The program houses six research laboratories and has invested in hiring young energetic faculty rooted in computer science but with strong research interests in various interdisciplinary areas as well as cyber security.